dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/weblistener.md

   > [!NOTE]
   > Make sure that you specify the same prefix strings in `UseUrls` that you preregister on the server.

-* Make sure your application is not configured to run IIS or IIS Express.
+* Make sure your application isn't configured to run IIS or IIS Express.

   In Visual Studio, the default launch profile is for IIS Express.
 To run the project as a console application you have to manually change the selected profile, as shown in the following screen shot.